 I have already covered some of the more popular destinations on the island in this Iceland itinerary post, most of those attractions are available year round, but I want to delve into the attraction of visiting Iceland in the Summer months.
-Some of these places are hours away from Reykjavík and off the well beaten tourist routes so you’ll need to hire a car.
-EasyTerra offer great rates for a week’s rental from Reykjavík.
+Some of these places are hours away from Reykjavík and off the well-beaten tourist routes so you’ll need to hire a car.
+EasyTerra offers great rates for a week’s rental from Reykjavík.

 Take advantage of endless days

 Of course, being positioned so far North gives Iceland the envious advantage of having pretty much endless days in the Summer which means more time to cram your days full of adventure and discovery!

 One of the best places to witness the “Midnight Sun” is the thermal pool at Krossneslaug located on the Northwest coast of the island.
 Imagine taking a dip in a steaming pool whilst watching the sun kiss the edge of the sea, only to begin rising again…incredible!
 It’s certainly on my to-do list.
 Obviously, the Blue Lagoon is still high up there too!